dlmpal/sfem-dev/README.md

 # SFEM
-SFEM is a C++ framework for the solution of PDEs on unstructured meshes, using the Finite Elemenet and Finite Volume methods.
+SFEM is a C++ framework for the solution of PDEs on unstructured meshes, using the Finite Element and Finite Volume methods.
 It supports distributed memory parallelism via the MPI protocol.
-SFEM utilizes PETSc for sparse linear algebra computations, and METIS for mesh partitioning.
-SLEPc is an optional dependency, which enables the computation of eigenvalues of discretized operators.
+SFEM utilizes METIS for mesh partitioning, and, optionally, PETSc and SLEPc can be used for solving linear and eigenproblems respectively.
+However, an iterative linear solver suite is also included natively with SFEM.

 ## Requirements
 * C++ 23 and above
 * Python 3.8 and above
 * CMake 3.16 and above
+* MPI (optional)
-* MPI
+* METIS (optional if MPI is disabled)
-* PETSc
+* PETSc (optional)
 * SLEPc (optional)
-* METIS

 ## Installation and usage
 Start by cloning the repository to your machine: